David Woodward (cartographer): Awards and recognition

 Woodward gave hundreds of public lectures, discussing and developing new ideas with others as well as disseminating his research.
-He was a prolific and well-regarded scholar; his individual research and editorial works were widely disseminated and highly acclaimed.

 Illness and death

 Woodward died of cancer on 25 August 2004, at his home in Madison.
 Woodward's mentor, Arthur H. Robinson, died several weeks later.
 He had appeared at Woodward's memorial service.

 Publications

 A full bibliography of Woodward's publications is provided in Matthew H. Edney, "David Alfred Woodward (1942-2004)," Imago Mundi: The International Journal for the History of Cartography 57.1 (2005): 75-83.
 A number of reminiscences about Woodward as a scholar and a teacher can also be found in a special issue of Cartographic Perspectives, no. 51 (Spring 2005), dedicated to Woodward and to his mentor, Arthur H. Robinson.